Azure/autorest-clientruntime-for-java/README.md

 Non-Azure generated clients will have a constructor that takes no arguments for simple scenarios, while Azure generated clients will require a `ServiceClientCredentials` argument at a minimum.

-If you wish you have more control over configuration, you may wish to use HttpPipeline.
-HttpPipeline contains a sequence of RequestPolicyFactories, which are similar to interceptors or filters in other HTTP client libraries.
+If you want to have more control over configuration, consider using HttpPipeline.
+This enables performing transformations on all HTTP messages sent by a client, similar to interceptors or filters in other HTTP clients.

-You can build a sequence of these RequestPolicyFactories which will get applied in-order to outgoing requests, and then in reverse order for incoming responses.
+You can build an HttpPipeline out of a sequence of RequestPolicyFactories.
+These policies will get applied in-order to outgoing requests, and then in reverse order for incoming responses.
+HttpPipelineBuilder includes convenience methods for adding several built-in RequestPolicyFactories, including policies for credentials, logging, response decoding (deserialization), cookies support, and several others.

 ```java
 // For Java generator